 Industry Concentration Risk.
 Because the Fund's assets will be concentrated in an industry or group of industries to the extent the Index concentrates in a particular industry or group of industries, the Fund is subject to loss due to adverse occurrences that may affect that industry or group of industries.
-As of August 2, 2021, the Index was concentrated in the machinery industry.
+The list below is not a comprehensive list of the industries to which the Fund may have exposure over time and should not be relied on as such.
+As of August 1, 2024, the Index was concentrated in the Industrial Machinery and Equipment Industry.

-Machinery Industry Concentration Risk.
-The machinery industry can be significantly affected by general economic trends, including employment, economic growth, and interest rates; changes in consumer sentiment and spending; overall capital spending levels, which are influenced by an individual company's profitability and broader factors such as interest rates and foreign competition; commodity prices; technical obsolescence; labor relations legislation; government regulation and spending; import controls; and worldwide competition.
+Industrial Machinery & Equipment Industry Risk.
+The Industrial Machinery & Equipment Industry can be significantly affected by general economic trends, including employment, economic growth, and interest rates; changes in consumer sentiment and spending; overall capital spending levels, which are influenced by an individual company's profitability and broader factors such as interest rates and foreign competition; commodity prices; technical obsolescence; labor relations legislation; government regulation and spending; import controls; and worldwide competition.
 Companies in this industry also can be adversely affected by liability for environmental damage, depletion of resources, and mandated expenditures for safety and pollution control.